GoogleChromeLabs/bubblewrap/README.md

 [Trusted Web Activity (TWA)](https://developers.google.com/web/updates/2019/02/using-twa).

 **Important:** llama-pack is still under active development.
-The tool works on MacOS and Linux, but hasn't yet been tested on Linux.
+The tool works on MacOS and Linux, but hasn't yet been tested on Windows.
 It also hasn't been tested on a wide range of Web APKs, and bootstraping a new project may fail in those cases.
 Please, file issues, feature requests, and contribute with pull requests, if possible.